Call Center Quality Assurance: Benefits & Best Practices

 You should establish a benchmark figure to set schedule adherence.
 Don’t be “too ambitious”.
 Reaching 100% is unrealistic.
 Not to mention quite uncompassionate.
 Since your agents are human, you cannot expect them to take calls every minute of the working day.
 Cutting breaks and assigning overly long shifts will only frustrate them.
 Therefore, your performance will decrease.

-Also, we don't recommend setting precise quotas, such as “You need to take 200 calls each day”.
+Also, we don’t recommend setting precise quotas, such as “You need to take 200 calls each day”.
 That leads to serious call center stress.
-Just tell your agents what are your overall goals and trust that they will do their best.
+Just tell your agents what your overall goals and trust that they will do their best are.

 #6 Use Integrations